marktsujimura/CECS326Project/README.md

 #TO DO:

 High Priority:
-- Figure out code for Math portion
+- Figure out code for Math portion (Daniel and Ryan)
 - Figure out the code for upgrades/buildings
 - Think about names of the upgrades/buildings (Please add ideas onto the existing file)
 - Figure out the UI
+- UML (Tristan and Mark)

 Low Priority: